Issues that some users have emailed us about.

 I keep getting constant stutters.

 Utilize the optimized version of the aircraft.
-Each livery has a no-cabin version complimented with low resolution textures.
+Each livery has a no-cabin version, complemented with low-resolution textures.

 Close all your apps/games and restart the console.